-Behind all the magic created in Disney theme parks are countless engineers, artists, and designers who create the experience enjoyed by millions of guests each year.
+Behind all the magic created in Disney theme parks are countless engineers, artists, and designers who create the experience enjoyed by millions of Guests each year.
 Disney calls them Imagineers, a combination of imagination and engineer, bridging the gap between science and fantasy to create believable make-believe worlds.

-With few jobs ever available and thousands of interested applicants, the question is often asked, “How do I become an Imagineer?”
+With few jobs ever available and thousands of interested applicants, the question is often asked, “How do I become a Disney Imagineer?”
 With the aid of former Walt Disney Imagineer and current Disney freelance artist Don Carson, we attempt to answer that question, at least a little bit.
 There is no easy answer, as no one specific formula will offer anyone the coveted title, but a few helpful tips can begin a trip down the path toward creating Disney magic.

 The interview begins roughly 30 minutes into the show.
 Just click here to listen or read on…

 Carson’s own road to becoming an Imagineer is both typical and unique.
-Any time an Imagineer is asked how he or she came to work there, the answer generally involves a tale of hard work, perseverance, natural talent, and a bit of luck.
+Whenever an Imagineer is asked how he or she came to work there, the answer generally involves a tale of hard work, perseverance, natural talent, and a bit of luck.
 Below is Don Carson’s own tale of finding his way into Walt Disney Imagineering.